 TO WHOM IT MAY CONCERN

-There currently exists in New Zealand a need for qualified medical practitioners in the specialty of [eg, Internal Medicine]; subspecialty [eg, Infectious Diseases].
+There currently exists in New Zealand a need for qualified medical practitioners in the specialty of [insert specialty] and the subspecialty of [insert subspecialty].

-Dr A has filed a written assurance with the Government of New Zealand that she will return to New Zealand upon completion of her training in the United States and intends to enter the practice of medicine in the specialty for which training is being sought.
+Dr [insert name] has filed a written assurance with the Government of New Zealand that (s)he will return to New Zealand upon completion of her/his training in the United States and intends to enter the practice of medicine in the specialty for which training is being sought.

-Dr A currently holds General Registration with the Medical Council of New Zealand.
-On her return to New Zealand she will be required to have her overseas specialist qualification assessed for vocational (specialist) registration.
+Dr [insert name] is currently registered with the Medical Council of New Zealand in a general scope of practice.
+On her/his return to New Zealand (s)he may be required to have her/his overseas qualification assessed for vocational specialist registration.

 Ministry of Health